yash27op/tekton-pipeline/README.md

 - **One-line PR creation** with optional reviewer tagging
 - *Minimal setup required* — just Bash, Git, and `gh`

+- Scrum is a discussion or meeting where everyone gives their updates and help to track
 ---

 ## Code Block + Inline Code